 Latin America’s ample resources offer the potential to help expand regional economies and meet the world's growing energy demand.

-To develop unconventional resources in Argentina’s Vaca Muerta Shale, we’re gaining greater knowledge of the subsurface areas by using reservoir characterization models that integrate reservoirs, rock mechanics, rock fabric and geological models.
+To develop unconventional resources in Argentina’s Vaca Muerta Shale, we’re gaining greater knowledge of the subsurface areas by using reservoir characterization models to view reservoir conditions and optimize production techniques.

-And in other regions, our technological advantages include ocean-bottom node and 4-D seismic, extended-reach drilling and completion technologies, and i-field® solutions to monitor and manage production.
+And in other regions, our technological advantages include our ocean-bottom node and 4-D seismic, extended-reach drilling and completion technologies and our i-field® – or digital oil field – solutions for better monitoring and managing production.